vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Near the top of the **Overview** page, to open the ADT Explorer in a new browser tab, click **Open Azure Digital Twins Explorer (preview)**.

     A new browser tab hosting the ADT Explorer will open.
+Enable popups on the Azure Digital Twins Explorer page if prompted to do so.

-    > **Important**: If you are prompted to login, ensure you use the same account that you used when creating the Azure Digital Twins instance, otherwise you will not have access to the data plane APIs and will see errors.
+    > **Important**: If you are prompted to login to Azure, ensure you use the same account that you used when creating the Azure Digital Twins instance, otherwise you will not have access to the data plane APIs and will see errors.

 1. On the **Azure Digital Twins URL** popup, enter the value of the Azure Digital Twins URL that you created in Notepad, and then click **Save**.